Tmuat/handmade-by-ellie/README.md

 **Registered User:**

+Some if not all the annoymous user stories carry over to registered users.
 - As a **registered user**, I want to be able to login to the site.
 - As a **registered user**, I want to be able to reset my password if I had forgotten it.
 - As a **registered user**, I want to be able to save my default information for quicker checkout processes of future purchases.